bataragaradu/rbblog-forest-hugo/content/post/algorithm/data-structures-and-abstract-data-types.md

 ### Lets have a general idea about abstract data types and data structures.

 It's easy to forget when you're not diving everyday in a new algorithm problem that data structures aren't the same thing as Abstract data types.
-For me, when I hear abstract data types I'm teleported back in my old college table while drawing 3asdasdasdsa
+For me, when I hear abstract data types I'm immediately teleported back in my old college years in a course bench while trying to draw an array copy or instantiating a new heap, all of this while the dangerous mathematical symbols  where getting displayed on the teachers tableboard.

-4asdasdasdsa

-5asdasdasdsa
+### Abstract Data types